jonlpersson/ed-latimore/site/_posts/2021-03-13-8-steps-to-making-friends-as-an-adult.md

 * For 36%, popularity peaks before age 21
 * 82% feel like friendships are hard to find

-In other words, the research shows that adults are terrible at building and maintaining a social circle.
+In other words, the research shows that adults are terrible at building and maintaining a circle of friends.

 Maybe we got used to being casual friends with classmates or teammates.
 We carried that dynamic into college.
 But when university life ends, those acquaintanceships fade.
 [Social media keeps us busy](https://edlatimore.com/how-to-get-more-twitter-followers/) with the illusion of a social life, but it really just distracts us from hunger pangs for real human connection.